-The burner needs to be removed for cleaning.
-Call the Sears Service Center to remove and clean the burner and correct the problem that required the burner to be cleaned.
+The burner must be removed for cleaning.
+If inspection of the burner shows that cleaning is required, call the Sears Service Center to remove and clean the burner and correct the problem that required the burner to be cleaned.

 Housekeeping